zaktech96/aipodcast-newsletter/README.md

 Use Cursor to guide you efficiently through the process, add new features, fix bugs etc. See [Efficency](https://blueprint.codeandcreed.tech/product-development/efficiency)

+## 5. Recommendations

+> - When adding client-side database interactions, make sure to use `NEXT_PUBLIC_SUPABASE_ANON_KEY` instead of `SUPABASE_SERVICE_ROLE_KEY`.
+The service role key should only be used in server-side components.

-## 5. Deploying the App to Production
+## 6. Deploying the App to Production

 1. Create a new repository on Github
 2. Push all your changes to the new repository